-- the statement of financial position as at December 31, 2019; - the statement of operations and changes in net assets for the year then ended; - the statement of cash flows for the year then ended; and - the notes to the financial statements, including a summary of significant accounting policies.
+- the statement of financial position as at December 31, 2021; - the statement of operations for the year then ended; - the statement of changes in net assets for the year then ended; - the statement of cash flows for the year then ended; and - the notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the College as at December 31, 2019, and its results of operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the College as at December 31, 2021, and the results of its operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.